Gluten Free Alternatives to Cheerios

 Nature’s Path Whole O’s

 Nature’s Path Whole O’s became one of my favorite gluten free alternatives to Cheerios over a decade ago.
 It contains no oats, no GMO’s, and is certified through GFCO.
 This cereal boasts only 5 ingredients.
 The main ingredients include organic brown rice flour and organic corn flour.
+See their FAQ section to learn about how they handle allergens.
 While not frequently available in bigger grocery stores, I find these at local health food stores, as well as on Amazon.

 Orgran Multigrain Breakfast O’s with Quinoa

-Orgran also hails from Australia.
+Orgran is made in from Australia.
 While their Multigrain Breakfast O’s taste most similar to the “yellow box” cereal, they also make additional flavors.
 Their Whole Grain Buckwheat O’s contain a hint of maple.
-Children love their Rice and Millet O’s Wildberry flavor and their Itsy Bitsy Cocoa O’s.
 Again, since Organ is a foreign company, they might be hard to find on shelves.
-This gluten-free O shaped cereal and their many other products are available on Amazon.
+Their products are made in a gluten free facility.

 Love Grown Power O’s